apurva-shukla/self-hosted-website/_posts/pragmatic-programmer-summary.md

 ### 1. DRY (Don't Repeat Yourself)

-Perhaps the most famous principle from the book, DRY encourages developers to avoid duplication of knowledge, logic, and intent throughout a system.
+> Perhaps the most famous principle from the book, DRY encourages developers to avoid duplication of knowledge, logic, and intent throughout a system.
 Every piece of knowledge should have a single, unambiguous, authoritative representation.

 ### 2. Orthogonality

 The authors advocate for creating components that are independent and have a single, well-defined purpose.
 When you change one part of an orthogonal system, it shouldn't affect unrelated parts.
+[Link to the book](https://pragprog.com/titles/tpp/the-pragmatic-programmer/)

 ### 3. Tracer Bullets